Shads2290/shadane-williams.github.io/index.md

 - Used the K Nearest Neighbours algorithm and Naive Bayes Classification to classify a patient's condition as normal or abnormal based on various orthopedic parameters.
 - After examing the confusion matrix there was 51 correct predictions and 11 false predictions.
-- Accuracy of the Naive Bayes Clasification is 82.26%
+- Accuracy of the Naive Bayes Clasification is 82.26%.
-- The accuracy of KNN Model is 85.5 with K = 1
+- The accuracy of KNN Model is 85.5 with K = 1.
 ***

 [Identifying total compensation based on a vareity of benefits provided by the San Francisco Controller's Office](https://colab.research.google.com/drive/1r8buRPpTT-F009BI0mFsToJrf5bMYfdM#scrollTo=OWR6XNB4A5Gi)

 <img src= "images/Total Compensation.jpeg"/>

-- Used the K Nearest Neighbours algorithm to total compensation of employees on various atributes
+- Used the K Nearest Neighbours algorithm to total compensation of employees on various atributes.
-- Compared predictive performance by fitting a Naive Bayes model to the data
+- Compared predictive performance by fitting a Naive Bayes model to the data.
-- Selected best model based on train and test performance
+- Selected best model based on train and test performance.
 - Doing different comparisons showed that benefits are proportional to ones total compensation.
 ***